- The codebase MUST allow anyone to submit suggestions for changes to the codebase.

-- The codebase MAY document the governance of the codebase, contributions and its community, for example in a
+- The codebase SHOULD document the governance of the codebase, contributions and its community, for example in a

 Why this is important

-- Prevents forks of codebases, in which a community that works on a project splits because there is no shared progress
+- Prevents the community that works on a codebase splitting because there is no way to influence its goals and progress – resulting in diverging communities.

 What this does not do